BurnedOliveTree/Olive/README.md

 On file execution, interpreter is looking for a function named `main`, and visit it.

+A recursive descendant parser was used in the project for syntax, and so the grammar was accordingly checked for any collisions.

 ## Error handling

 Since the only non-structural operations in Kotlin are return, break, continue and throw, I will make my own classes inheriting from Exception, and simply use the preexisting `throw` in Kotlin.
 Some examples of error-prone code is trying to add Strings, declaring the same variable twice, not defining main or the function that is being called.